Harajuku7/pcr-primer-finder/README.md

 Results of this tool follows somes rules:
 * 17 to 25 nucleotids-long primer
 * Primer has to end with a C or G
-* Both primer has to have the same hybridation temps
+* Both primer need to have the same hybridation temps

 To be implemented:
 * addition of restriction sites